 “Yes, Vessel.
 Your people are seen as being in a state of rebellion from the rest of the kingdom.”

-“But you rebelled against us!” she said, dumbfounded.
+“But you rebelled against us!” she said.

 Tridees raised an eyebrow.

-Different viewpoints on history indeed, Siri thought, not really surprised, considering her earlier line of reasoning.
+Different viewpoints on history indeed, Siri thought.
 Still, it was shocking to hear it stated so simply.
-In the eyes of this man, apparently, the Idris people not only weren’t their own kingdom, but were simply an unruly faction waiting to be quelled.
+In the eyes of this man, apparently, the Idris people were simply an unruly faction waiting to be quelled.

 “I can see how somebody might think like you do,” Siri said, glancing back at the priests.
 “But. . .you wouldn’t really attack us, would you?
 We haven’t done anything to you.
 In fact, we sent you a queen, just like you demanded.
 The next God King will have Royal blood.”